-As a physician assistant (PA), you are trained to practice medicine with physician supervision.
-Your comprehensive responsibilities include conducting physical exams, diagnosing and treating illnesses, ordering and interpreting tests, counseling on preventive healthcare, assisting in surgery, and writing prescriptions.
+As a physician assistant (PA), you are a trained medical provider who diagnoses and treats patient illnesses and injuries.
+Your comprehensive responsibilities include assessing patients through history and physical examination, ordering and interpreting diagnostic tests, diagnosing and treating illnesses, counseling on preventive healthcare, assisting in surgery, and writing prescriptions.
+PAs typically practice medicine in collaboration with or under the supervision of a physician.
 As part of the physician-PA relationship, physician assistants exercise autonomy in medical decision making and provide a broad range of diagnostic and therapeutic services.
 Education, research, and administrative duties may also be incorporated into PA practice.

 Your education as a physician assistant closely complements that of allopathic and osteopathic physician training.
 As a PA student, you typically share classes, facilities, and clinical rotations with medical students.
-After graduation, you'll take a national certifying examination, continue your medical education on a regular basis, and sit for
+After graduation, you will take a national certifying examination, continue your medical education on a regular basis, and sit for recertification every ten years.

-If you want to be the type of healthcare professional who works with a team to extend patient access to medical care; someone who gets to know your patients as people and wants to be involved in your community; someone who is compassionate, has a healing touch, and communicates well; and someone who enjoys knowing a diverse range of people from different backgrounds, a career as a physician assistant may be just right for you.
+If you want to be the type of healthcare professional who works with a team to extend patient access to medical care and is compassionate, communicates well, and is someone who enjoys working with a diverse range of people from different backgrounds, a career as a physician assistant may be just right for you.